-The University of Vermont Cancer Center's Protocol Review and Monitoring System (PRMS) provides a centralized system for review and monitoring of clinical trials.
-The Protocol Review and Monitoring Committee (PRMC) was initially titled the Protocol Review Committee (PRC), established in 1993.
-The committee was renamed in June 2015.
-This committee reviews all clinical cancer protocols at the University of Vermont and The University of Vermont Medical Center prior to initiation.
+The University of Vermont Cancer Center's Protocol Review and Monitoring System (PRMS) provides a centralized system for review and monitoring of cancer clinical trials.
+The Protocol Review and Monitoring Committee (PRMC) is a multidisciplinary committee

-- We strongly encourage you to have a statistician review your protocol before it gets submitted to the PRMC.
+- We strongly encourage you to have a statistician review your protocol before it is submitted to the PRMC.
 This is often the most time-consuming activity on our committee.

-- The Clinical Trials Office helps to coordinate all aspects of protocol development, quality assurance, audit readiness, IRB compliance, and following NCI regulated guidelines.
+- The CTO helps coordinate all aspects of protocol development, quality assurance, audit readiness, IRB compliance, and adherence to NCI regulated guidelines.

 Role of the Protocol Review and Monitoring Committee (PRMC)

 The PRMC reviews clinical research focused on cancer as well as research using specimens from human subjects, either prospectively or retrospectively.
 The clinical research may be interventional or observational in design.
 The research may also be designed

 to evaluate the delivery, process, management, organization, or financing of health care regarding cancer patients.
 The PRMC also reviews cancer registry studies and biorepositories.
 The PRMC does not review non-human laboratory studies (such as mouse